JakeTurner616/JakeTurner616.github.io/_posts/2022-10-02-Stable-Diffusion-WebUI.md

   - /aI/
 date: 2022-10-02 2:50:00 -0500
 ---
-A fully-integrated and easy way to work with Stable Diffusion right from a browser window.
+Self-hosted fully-integrated and easy way to work with Stable Diffusion right from a browser window.
+Has access to all upscaling models, including LSDR with Dynamic prompt entry.

 {% include stablediffusion.html %}